Peakboard/peakboard-templates.github.io/_templates/Interactive-Board-Manual-Quality-Control/en.md

 This template uses a Peakboard Hub list as the central data source.
 The data collected using the touchscreen is written to a Peakboard Hub list, which is then read out for the data visualization.
 Alternatively, you can use other databases such as SQL, Oracle or ODBC for this purpose.

 # how it works
 To be able to use this template to its full extent, you need Peakboard Hub.
 You can find out how to install it [here](https://help.peakboard.com/hub/de-hub_installation.html).
 Open Peakboard Hub, select "Lists" in the menu and click on the "Import" button to import the required table structure.
-You can download it here  <a href="QualityData.txt" class="inline" download>hier</a>.
+You can download it <a href="QualityData.txt" class="inline" download>here</a>.

 ![](img/peakboard-hub-lists.png)